sankalpdayal/carnd_term1_p2/README.md

 * validation set accuracy of 0.950
 * test set accuracy of 0.927

-If an iterative approach was chosen:
+I took an iterative approach.
+Here are the steps that i took to get good accuracy:
 * I chose LeNet as the first model as it was easy to implement and already has shown promising results.
 * The problem with this architecture was it was limited in accuracy on validation test.
 My guess is that the base model was not elaborate enought to identify all the features in the traffic sign images.
 * I adjusted the architecture by adding more convolutation layers with relu activation and max polling and fully connected layers.
 * Adding more layers started increasing accuracy on training data but still accuracy was less on validation data.
 Hence i increased regularziation to reduce overfitting.
 * I added regularization as droput after fully connectded layer and l2 loss for all the weights of layers for the
 * To add more features in decision making I added features from previous layers as well before the fully connected layer.
 Also adde a droput after it to add regularization.
-* I had tune the regularization weight to get the validation accuracy above 0.93
+* I had to tune the regularization weight to get the validation accuracy above 0.93

 ### Testing